NETWORKING EVENT #6

 - Tit Neubauer, Ministry of Higher Education, Science and Innovation of Slovenia, Horizon Europe National Contact Point (HE NCP) for EU Missions: “The contribution of EU Missions to preserving our seas and coastal societies”

-- mag.
-Erik Potočar, Ministry of Higher Education, Science and Innovation of Slovenia, HE NCP Cluster Cluster 5: Climate, Energy and Mobility: “Advancing Climate Action, Sustainable”
+- Erik Potočar, Ministry of the Environment, Climate and Energy of Slovenia, HE NCP Cluster 5: Climate, Energy and Mobility: “Advancing Climate Action, Sustainable”

-- Jerneja Penca, PhD, Senior research associate and head of Mediterranean Institute for Environmental Studies at ZRS Koper: “The Path to Success: Experiences in Acquiring a Horizon Coordinating Project”
+- Jerneja Penca, PhD, Senior research associate and head of Mediterranean Institute for Environmental Studies at ZRS Koper: “Making Impact with Horizon Europe: Possibilities and Challenges”

 Grant Opportunities